biosaxs-dev/molass-develop/chapters/07/documentation.md

 For maintenance of the web page, the two branches, namely master and gh-pages, are involved.
 The former keeps the source and the latter the generated target.
 ```

-After manual edit, generation will be achieved as follows in Command Prompt:
+After manual edit, local generation will be achieved as follows in Command Prompt:

 ```none
 cd book-repo